Defund the Police – Top 3 Pros and Cons

 Two 2016 Harvard University studies found that anti-bias techniques meant to fight stereotypes reduced implicit bias for a few hours to a few days, but not longer.
 [26] Such training has little to no effect on racial bias in traffic stops or marijuana arrests.
 [27]

-Some, including Stuart Schrader, PhD, Associate Director of the Program in Racism, Immigration, and Citizenship at Johns Hopkins University, argue that reforms are not wholly intended to change the departments for the better, but are an excuse for the departments to maintain power and acquire a bigger budget.
+Some, including Stuart Schrader, Associate Director of the Program in Racism, Immigration, and Citizenship at Johns Hopkins University, argue that reforms are not wholly intended to change the departments for the better, but are an excuse for the departments to maintain power and acquire a bigger budget.
 Reform programs come with more money and little accountability for police departments, continuing the historical cycle of oppression.
 [28]

 Read More